Skip to main content

 Terry Childs was a computer network engineer employed by the Department of Telecommunication and Information Services in San Francisco.
 He was responsible for the city's FiberWAN network, which carried much of the municipality's data, including official records, emails, and law enforcement documents.
 Childs made headlines when he refused to divulge critical network passwords to his supervisors, effectively locking the city out of its own network.
 Two weeks after his arrest, Childs handed the passwords over to then-Mayor Gavin Newsom.

-13. DNS tunneling
+14. DNS tunneling

 DNS tunneling involves encapsulating non-DNS traffic within DNS protocols to bypass network security measures.
+It is often used after malware is already on a point-of-sale or endpoint system, so continuous monitoring, DNS filtering, and network segmentation are the practical controls.

 Example: FrameworkPOS malware